datagrok-ai/public/help/access/databases.md

 1. Right-click the connection or a query you want to share and select **Share...**.
 2. In the **Share** dialog, enter a user or a group that needs access and set corresponding permissions.
 These privileges can be given to individuals or to [groups](../govern/group.md) (which can be defined via dynamic filters).
 For more information on the access privilege model, see [Privileges](../govern/security.md#privileges).
-3. (Optional) Add a description in the provided text field.
+3. Optional.
+Add a description in the provided text field.
 If you don't want to notify the recipients, clear the **Send notification** checkbox.
    :::note

    To notify via email, enter the user's email in the identity/email field.
 The email contains a link to the shared item and entered description.
 When you enter a user or a group name, they are  notified via the Datagrok interface.